 Delete Power BI Clusters

 Please select the Cluster that you want to delete.
-Next, right-click on it and select Delete option from the context menu.
+Next, right-click on it and select the Delete option from the context menu.

-Create Manual Power BI Clusters
+Create Manual Clusters

-and you can see the 5 clusteres
+And you can see the 5 clusters.

-Like normal columns, you can also Filter Clusters
+Like normal columns, you can also Filter Clusters.